tztsai/tztsai.github.io/about.md

 ---
-layout: default
+layout: page
 title: About
+permalink: /about/
 ---
-# About page

-This page tells you a little bit about me.
+You can find a bit more about me here.